Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 (Index[5])

-Next I programmed Python to generate a barplot of the anatomical features of the Iris species.
+Next I used Python to generate a barplot of the anatomical features of the Iris species.
 This plot shows how the three species of Iris differ distinctly on the basis of their four anatomical features.

 <img src="https://image.ibb.co/jK8YqS/Index5b.png" alt="Index5b" border="0" />

 (Index[5b])

 Looking at the barplot above, we can immediately see that Iris Virginia tends to have the longest sepal length, petal length and petal width, while the Setosa has the longest sepal width.
-What also striked me about the Setosa is that they appear to exhibit significantly smaller petal widths and petal lengths compared to both other Iris species.
+What also caught my eye about the Setosa is that they seem to exhibit significantly smaller petal widths and petal lengths compared to both other Iris species.
 We can also see that all three species tend to have very similar sepal widths.

-Following the descriptive summary statistics, I went a little further to analze the shape of the spread of the Iris data.
+Following the descriptive summary statistics, I went a little further to analyze the shape of the spread (distribution of the Iris data).
 I coded Python to establish the skewness and kurtosis of each variable in the dataset (please see Index[6] URL image of output below)

 The "Skew" of data refers to a distribution that is assumed Gaussian (normal or bell curve) that is shifted or pulled in one direction or another, typically to the left or right end of the spread of data quantities.
 Many machine learning algorithms assume a Gaussian distribution.
 Knowing that an attribute has a skew may allow you to perform data preparation to correct the skew (e.g. omit high or low scoring outliers) and later improve the accuracy of your models [6].